agiliq/building-api-django/docs/apis-without-drf.rst

 Using the API
 ++++++++++++++++++++++++

 You can now access the API using curl, wget, postman, browser or any other API consuming tools.
-Here us the response with curl.
+Here is the response with curl.

 .. code-block:: bash